krydos/blog/_posts/2018-12-19-vim-format-json.md

 ---
 layout: post
 title: Vim, format JSON file
-comments: true
 description: Format JSON file in Vim
 ---

 I have to note it, it's just brilliant!

 If you want to format a JSON file opened in Vim then just run

 ```vim
 : %!python -m json.tool